polarityio/dataminr-pulse-limited/README.md

 # Polarity - Dataminr Pulse (Limited) Integration

 This is a limited version of the full [Dataminr Pulse Integration](https://github.com/polarityio/dataminr).
-Restrictions include only on `Flash` and `Urgent` alerts.
-Search will only show that there are alert matches if you were to use the full version.
+Restrictions include: Alerts only on `Flash` and `Urgent`.
+Search will only show that there are alert matches.

 Dataminr delivers the earliest warnings on high impact events and critical information far in advance of other sources.